How to Put WordPress Site in Maintenance Mode

 2. The Hands-On Approach: DIY Maintenance Mode

-If you’re feeling a bit more daring or prefer not to rely on plugins, you can manually put your WordPress website in maintenance mode.
-This involves adding a code snippet to your theme’s functions.php
+If youâre feeling a bit more daring or prefer not to rely on plugins, you can manually put your WordPress website in maintenance mode.
+This involves adding a code snippet to your themeâs functions.php file.
+Itâs a little more technical, but it gives you greater control.

 Follow these steps to try it yourself.